Quality aged and healthcare design is centred around maximising resident, patient, and staff wellbeing.

 “An insulated roof panel replaces several traditional construction materials such as trusses, insulation, ceiling, and exterior cladding.
 This means a quicker build time and less products and waste on site”.

-Bondor offers the thermal roofing solution MetecnoSpan which is CodeMark certified, FM Approved and carries a Global Green Tag, GreenRate Level A, making specification and certification easier and enabling the builder/owner to achieve a Green Star rating.
+Bondor offers the thermal roofing solution MetecnoSpan which is CodeMark certified, FM Approved and carries a Global Green Tag, GreenRate Level A, making specification and certification easier and may contribute to the builder/owner to achieve a Green Star rating.

 “MetecnoSpan insulated roofing system combines the roofing, insulation and ceiling in one structural roof panel with a high thermal performance with R values up to R4.55, offering aged and health care facilities superior energy efficient performance to reduce operational costs over the life of the building,” Marsdon explains.